ekellmont/Fokus-Deutsch/README.md

 # Welcome to my Portfolio
-I am currently a student at the University of Washington, Bothell studying Computer Science with a special focus on cybersecurity.
-Here are some examples of the cybersecurity coursework I have completed as well as Java programming projects.
+.
 Click on the links below to go directly to the files.
 # Cybersecurity
 - [Episode 10 Transcript](fokus_deutsch_transcript_ep10.pdf)
 - [Episode 2 Transcript](Security_Control.pdf)